Signs You May Urgently Need a Tooth Extraction

 Signs of Potential Extraction

 Identifying the signs that may indicate the need for a tooth extraction is crucial for maintaining oral health.
-There are several indicators, particularly related to severe tooth decay and overcrowding.

 Severe Tooth Decay Indicators